 Birthday and Holiday Calendar – Listed alphabetically and by date

 2015-2016 Edition (PDF) (30 pages, annotated)

 Note: This is not a normal 12-month wall calendar, but a list of notable German-speakers and their birth dates, plus a list of national and regional holidays in Austria, Germany and Switzerland – with dates.
+Please be aware that this PDF has not been updated for 2017, and may not reflect the death year of some personalities.
 (Also see our online Holidays and Celebrations calendar.)

 While this year’s calendar is similar to the earlier 2014 edition (pictured below), the 2015-2016 edition has been greatly expanded and improved, with the addition of many more noted personalities.

 Also as before, the current edition of the Birthday and Holiday Calendar includes a monthly listing of birthdays – so you can discover who was born on any given date.
 For example, under March 14 you’ll find: Paul Ehrlich, Albert Einstein, Wolfgang Petersen, and Johann Strauss, Sr. For more about these people see the sample bios below.

 The Birthday and Holiday Calendar PDF Download

 Get our free Birthday and Holiday Calendar in PDF format.
 You can print it out in color or black-and-white – or not.
 You can also just view the PDF file on your computer monitor or handheld device.